aws/karpenter-provider-aws/website/content/en/v0.4.3-docs/faqs.md

 ### Does Karpenter support custom resource like accelerators or HPC?
 Yes.
 Support for specific custom resources may be implemented by cloud providers.
 The AWS Cloud Provider supports `nvidia.com/gpu`, `amd.com/gpu`, `aws.amazon.com/neuron`.
 ### Does Karpenter support daemonsets?
 Yes.
 Karpenter factors in daemonset overhead into all provisioning calculations.
-Daemonsets are only included in calculations if their scheduling constraints are applicable to the provisoned node.
+Daemonsets are only included in calculations if their scheduling constraints are applicable to the provisioned node.
 ### Does Karpenter support multiple Provisioners?
 Each Provisioner is capable of defining heterogenous nodes across multiple availability zones, instance types, and capacity types.
 This flexibility reduces the need for a large number of Provisioners.
 However, users may find multiple Provisioners to be useful for more advanced use cases, such as defining multiple sets of provisioning defaults in a single cluster.
 ### If multiple Provisioners are defined, which will my pod use?